 The Story: The story is about a frog who lives happily in a well.
 He has no idea what’s outside of that well.
 One day a turtle comes along and tells him about the great wide world, and the beautiful blue ocean.
 The frog becomes embarrassed when he realizes he’s been living in such a small sheltered world.

 The Book: Irene Tsai retells this story in the bilingual Chinese English book called "The Frog in the Well".
 It’s a wonderful book for children who are learning Mandarin Chinese.
 It has the English version and the Chinese translation with the pinyin text.
 (Pinyin is an official system used to phonetically spell Mandarin Chinese words using the Roman alphabet.)
 Kids can read along while looking at the colorful illustrations.

-This artilce was posted on Thursday, May 12th, 2011 at 3:16 pm and is filed under Bilingual Books, Books & Stories, Childrens Stories, China, Chinese, Chinese Proverbs, Countries & Cultures, Idioms, Illustrations, Languages, Mandarin, Proverbs, Words & Phrases.
+This article was posted on Thursday, May 12th, 2011 at 3:16 pm and is filed under Bilingual Books, Books & Stories, Childrens Stories, China, Chinese, Chinese Proverbs, Countries & Cultures, Idioms, Illustrations, Languages, Mandarin, Proverbs, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 4 Responses to “The Frog in the Well – A Chinese Idiom, Story and Bilingual Book”

 May 12th, 2011 at 7:19 pm

 “It is also popular proverb here, too… for most of our culture originated in China… I guess.

 In Japanese, we say “井の中の蛙、大海を知らず” that has the same meaning.
 But in this phrase, we say 蛙 “kawazu” that’s the old term for frog in Japanese!
 Now we say it as “Kaeru”… that is a frog in modern Japanese!”